joaquimrcarvalho/timelink-project/README.md

  7. Click on "Reopen in Container"
  8. Wait for the container to be created
  9. Open the terminal and type "mhk start mhk"
- 10. In the ports section of the terminal window click on http://localhost:8080 (or type mhk version and ctrl/commd+click on the MHK URL)
+ 10. Open http://localhost:8080 (or type mhk version and ctrl/commd+click on the MHK URL)
+ 11. Login with username `demo` and password `timelink`

 On windows you might get an error related to the line endings.
 To fix this open a terminal in VS Code with CTRL+J or menu Terminal - New Terminal and type: